• Travel

 sarah in Kotoko international airport, Ghana

-What are historical sites?
+What are the historical sites?

 1. The Cape Coast Castles historical sites